Timeline of the Egyptian revolution of 2011: Resignation of Mubarak

-As the protesters started marching onto the Presidential Palace in the morning, Mubarak and his family reportedly left the Palace by helicopter which took them to the nearby Almaza Airbase, where they boarded the Presidential jet and headed to Sharm el-Sheikh.
-Former Finance Minister Youssef Boutros Ghali fled to Beirut.
+As the protesters started marching onto the presidential palace in the morning, Mubarak and his family reportedly left the palace by helicopter which took them to the nearby Almaza Airbase, where they boarded the presidential jet and headed to Sharm el-Sheikh.
+Former Finance Minister Youssef Boutros Ghali fled to Beirut, Lebanon.

+Vice President Omar Suleiman announced Mubarak's resignation shortly after 18:00 (EGY) on 11 February: